Shenghao Wu

 Keywords: graph neural networks, reinforcement learning, molecular dynamics.

-π Automatic fitting of spiking network models to neuronal activity reveals limits of model flexibility.
-(Computational and Systems Neuroscience, 2020) Abstract
+📄 Automatic fitting of spiking network models to neuronal activity reveals limits of model flexibility.

 Shenghao Wu, Chengcheng Huang, Adam Snyder, Matthew Smith, Brent Doiron, Byron Yu